-OIDs found in Certificates reliant upon CAB Forum requirements and guidelines include the designated reserved policy identifiers in the Certificate Policy extension as of September 30, 2020.
-Certificates issued before that date include other OIDs that are designated in the table below as optional or specified as legacy due to being issued prior to the requirement date.
+OIDs found in Certificates reliant upon CAB Forum requirements and guidelines include the designated reserved policy identifiers in the Certificate Policy extension as of September 30, 2020 as specified in section 7.1.6 of the CA/B Baseline Requirements.
+Certificates issued before that date include other OIDs that are designated in section 7.1.6 of this document.